mohitjain18/git-github/README.md

 # git-github
-this is for tutorial purpose...
+this is for tutorial purpose that help us to learn concepts of git and github.